 Pre-teen Jeliza-Rose's parents are hopeless drug addicts.
 When pa, rocker Noah, finds ma's OD'd, he fears to be charged with homicide and takes Jeliza along to his ma's place, in a desolate country region.
-With Noah passed out, the girl mentally transfers to a fantasy world she and her doll heads enter magically.
+With Noah dead in his chair, the girl mentally transfers to a fantasy world she and her doll heads enter magically.
 Jeliza's adventures also star the crazy locals, notably Dell, and Dell's grown but intellectually disabled brother Dickens.

 - Jeliza-Rose lives in Los Angeles with her junkie parents.
 Their only income is from her father's rock concerts and Jeliza-Rose only has a few belongings, mostly just broken toys and a hardcover copy of Alice's Adventures in Wonderland.
 When she isn't imagining things in her mind, she's busy looking after her parents and even filling their heroin needles for her father, who spends great amounts of time unconscious on the living room armchair.
 He has Jeliza-Rose believing that one day things will improve and that they'll run away together to live in Denmark.
 Jeliza-Rose's overweight chain-smoking mom has erratic mood swings, spends all day lying in bed eating a seemingly limitless supply of chocolate bars (and smacking Jeliza's hand and calling her a bitch if she tries to eat one) and she doesn't have the right mindset to be a parent, nor does the father.